dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Meaning is something you build into your life.
-You build it out of your own past, out of your affections and loyalties, out of the experience of humankind as it is passed on to you...
-You are the only one who can put them together into that unique pattern that will be your life.</q>
+<q>Your success will not be determined by your gender or your ethnicity, but only on the scope of your dreams and your hard work to achieve them.</q>
 <hr/>
-<p>Last updated at 2022-06-17 00:52:49 UTC</p>
+<p>Last updated at 2022-06-18 00:52:25 UTC</p>